Quick Summary of Double Crowns

 The crown of your head refers to the highest point at the top.
 This area is also known as the vertex.
 Most people have one hair whorl on their crown, which is a central point where hair grows in a circular pattern.
 A double crown occurs when there are two distinct whorls present on the scalp, often with a small patch of hairless skin in between.
 These whorls can be clockwise, counterclockwise, or even a combination of both.

-While not a very common occurrence, double crowns are estimated to affect around 5% of Caucasians, with a higher prevalence among Afro-Caribbean populations1.
-In terms of direction, a 2004 study involving 500 male participants revealed that 75% had hair whorls that occurred in a clockwise pattern, while 11% exhibited counter-clockwise patterns2.
+While not a very common occurrence, double crowns are estimated to affect around 5%of Caucasians, with a higher prevalence among Afro-Caribbean populations1.
+In terms of direction, a 2004 study involving 500 male participants found that 75% had hair whorls in a clockwise pattern, while 11% had counter-clockwise patterns2.

 What Causes Double Crowns?